standself/wheels/README.md

 > A programmer who does not want to make a wheel is not a good programmer.

-whees List:
+wheels list:
-- break the bricks
+- break the bricks: object-oriented program practice; Wings of Fury inside is based on break the bricks.